 Parenting programmes are offered to families of children with a diagnosis of ASD, funded by the Clinical Commissioning Group (CCG) and provided by a local voluntary organisation - Autism Together.

-Referral rates for access to a 7-5 week parenting course post-diagnosis have been lower than expected during the first year of the new pathway.
-This could be due to waiting times for diagnoses both within CAMHS and WUTH.
+Referral rates for access to a 7 week parenting course post-diagnosis have been lower than expected during the first year of the new pathway.
+This could be due to waiting times for diagnoses both within Child and Adolescent Mental Health Services (CAMHS) and Wirral University Teaching Hospital NHS Foundation Trust (WUTH).
+See Appendix One for Parenting Provision